yoachim/20_Scratch/Sched_planning/outstanding_questions.md

 Relevant sub-questions:

-* How the total number of visits should be distributed between filters.
+* How the total number of visits should be distributed between filters?
+Presumably there is a strong photo-z preference here?
 * Should we use dust extinction maps to define regions?
-* Should we de-emphasize the galactic anti-center?
+* Should we de-emphasize the (dusty) galactic anti-center?
 * Should we include some minimal coverage of the entire accesable sky for ToO potential?
+Maybe in only a few filters?
 * How much contingency should we have on the WFD region?
 The SRD states we should reach 825 visits, how far over this value should our simulations end up?

 ## Do we need to use a rolling cadence?